BtabTechnology/btab_backdrop/CONTRIBUTING.md

 git pull upstream main
 ```

-Commit the changes and push it to your GitHub repo if you like:
+Commit the changes and push it to your GitHub repo:

 ```sh
 git push origin main